 "The Bundesliga is still number three behind the Primera Division and the Premier League, those are the bare facts.

-“A changing of the guard will only happen if we are number one, namely, for a longer period of time.”
+"A changing of the guard will only happen if we are No.1, namely, for a longer period of time."

 The national team coach is fully aware of the hard work which lies ahead for his side before the World Cup in Brazil next year and he refused to be drawn on any predictions about his team's chances of lifting the trophy.

-"No one can guarantee to be the world champions no nation is that presumptuous.
+"No one can guarantee to be the world champions, no nation is that presumptuous.
 For us only the title matters.
-Look at Spain, which has won the last three major tournaments in a row, you will not hear anything from them.”
+Look at Spain, who have won the last three major tournaments in a row, you will not hear anything from them."